opencv/opencv/modules/gpu/doc/per_element_operations.rst

 ------------
 .. cpp:function:: void gpu::log(const GpuMat& src, GpuMat& dst)

-    Computes natural logarithm of absolute value of each matrix element.
+    Computes a natural logarithm of absolute value of each matrix element.

     :param src: Source matrix. ``CV_32FC1`` matrixes are supported for now.

-    :param dst: Destination matrix.
-Will have the same size and type as ``src``.
+    :param dst: Destination matrix with the same size and type as ``src``.

-See also: :c:func:`log`.
+See Also: :c:func:`log`.